b01lers/b01lers-blog/README.md

 - Write your post in markdown!
 - To add your post to the site:
     - Create a new .md file within the repository and then simply commit the changes.
-    - You can do it all within the repository on Github.com!
+    - You can do it all within the repository directly on github!

 ## Purpose